qceka88/MyMotoMadness/README.md

 ![email_notification_for_message.PNG](readme_images%2Femail_notification_for_message.PNG)

-When a user use a send message buttons
+When a user use a send message buttons.
+User receiver automatically has been attached to the message.

 ![send_message.PNG](readme_images%2Fsend_message.PNG)